EzioTheDeadPoet/yaml-tags-discord-bot/README.md

-# REST configured tag bot
+# yaml-tags-discord-bot

 This is more of a personal project intended to be used in the Wabbajack community to run search queries and to answer questions in discord.
+But can possibly be useful for other communities that need tags that post answers to for example frequently asked questions or contain some instructions for common fixes or similar things.

 ## How to use